What is Louder Than a Bomb?

-LTAB brings young people together in ways that are unthinkable in most other settings.
-A shared love of writing and performing creates bonds where typically there are boundaries.
+LTAB seeks to cultivate a space that allows young people—too often marginalized by the adult world—to speak and be heard.
+By the convening of young people in ways that are unthinkable in most other settings, LTAB fosters a shared love of writing and performing that creates bonds where typically there are boundaries.
 Students surmount cultural and socio-economic differences to take part in an experience where young writers learn about themselves while listening to the words of others.

-These things are possible because InsideOut Literary Arts Project has combined friendly competition with a grounded, contemporary, and populist approach to poetry.
+LTAB combines friendly competition with a grounded, contemporary, and populist approach to poetry.
 This approach creates a culture where the telling of honest, authentic stories with the voices of young witnesses is not only valued, but is essential to building bridges between isolated populations.